 The Essential Questions to Ask a Wedding Photographer and Our Awnsers

 This is in response to the Brides magazine article Essential Questions You Need to Ask Your Wedding Photographer This article came to our attention because it caused some controversy in the professional photography community.
 I will get to that later as that question has been removed.
 After reading the article we thought it would be a good idea to go ahead and answer all the questions.
-Open communication is key to getting the most out of your wedding day and we always keep the channels open and have a can do attitude which we believe is the most important single thing we can do on your wedding day.
+Open communication is key to getting the most out of your wedding day and we always keep the channels open and have a can-do attitude which we believe is the most important single thing we can do on your wedding day.
 Lets dive right in with the 1st question you should ask your wedding photographer.
-Many other question are answered at our Asheville wedding photography page.
+Many other questions are answered on our Asheville wedding photography page.

 1. What’s your shooting style?Brides.com

 If you had asked me 5 years ago about my shooting style I would rambled on about all the different styles and their pros and cons.
 Every wedding is different and even within each wedding there are times when I will change my shooting style due to the mood or what is happening.
 Example if we are shooting traditional posed shots and I see an intimate moment happening off camera.
 I will certainly be capturing the intimate candid moment while also setting up posed formals.
 90% of the time I will have two cameras attached to me and I am ready for anything.